Rohingya refugees in Bangladesh: Malnutrition

 Malnutrition is a serious public health concern for Rohingya refugee children.

 Malnutrition is a serious public health concern for Rohingya refugee children.
-According to the World Health Organization (WHO) malnutrition refers to deficiencies and excesses or imbalances in a person's intake of energy and/or nutrients and is a strong predictor of mortality in children that are 5 years and younger.
+According to the World Health Organization (WHO), malnutrition refers to deficiencies and excesses or imbalances in a person's intake of energy and/or nutrients and is a strong predictor of mortality in children who are 5 years and younger.
 In the refugee camps in Bangladesh, over 25% of Rohingya children are malnourished and over 12% are suffering from severe stunting, a condition resulting from starvation and malnutrition.
 Infants under 6 months are among the most vulnerable and have malnutrition rates near 50%.
-This is in part due to mothers lack of ability to provide breast milk due to their own lack of nutrition.
-Refugees are dependent on humanitarian aid and while efforts to combat malnutrition are underway, there is still an alarming rate of malnutrition.
-Efforts in Bangladesh and other surrounding countries by UNICEF, Action Against Hunger and other aid relief are helping to provide food and water.
-Rohingya refugee children are facing a high risk of death considering the WHO refers to malnutrition as critical issue when rates reach 15%.
+This is in part due to mothers' lack of ability to provide breast milk due to their own lack of nutrition.
+Refugees are dependent on humanitarian aid, and while efforts to combat malnutrition are underway, there is still an alarming rate of malnutrition.
+Efforts in Bangladesh and other surrounding countries by UNICEF, Action Against Hunger, and other aid relief organizations are helping to provide food and water.
+Rohingya refugee children are facing a high risk of death, considering the WHO refers to malnutrition as a critical issue when rates reach 15%.
 Acute malnutrition in the refugees exceeds levels between 24.5% and 26.5%.
 Malnutrition is well above emergency levels.
-Of the thousands of children that have fled to Bangladesh, chronic malnutrition is prevalent in around 60% of Rohingya children in Bangladesh.
+Of the thousands of children who have fled to Bangladesh, chronic malnutrition is prevalent in around 60% of Rohingya children in Bangladesh.

-There are many factors that play a role in the alarming rates of malnutrition among Rohingya refugee children including food security, infectious disease, poor sanitary conditions and contaminated water.
+Many factors play a role in the alarming rates of malnutrition among Rohingya refugee children, including food security, infectious disease, poor sanitary conditions, and contaminated water.
 Food security is a specific concern since only 6% of refugees report having acceptable food consumption scores.
 There are still refugees arriving at Cox's Bazar from Myanmar, creating an even greater lack of already very limited resources.
 A major upcoming concern for the refugees is the potential threat of the rainy season.
 This has the potential to cause flooding, leading to contaminated water and infectious disease, thus resulting in higher rates of malnutrition.
-They are in need of huge amounts of nutrient rich foods to reduce the risk of malnutrition rates increasing.
+They require huge amounts of nutrient-rich foods to reduce the risk of malnutrition rates increasing.